Adriankhl/relativitization-framework-doc/guide/object-introduction.md

 ### Player data

-`PlayerData` in `PlayerData.kt` contains the core data of an agent/player in the computational environment, where the mutable version of it is `MutablePlayerData`. `PlayerData` stores the basic data of a player, such as the position and velocity.
+`PlayerData` in `PlayerData.kt` contains the core data of a player, where `MutablePlayerData` is the corresponding mutable version. `PlayerData` stores the basic data of a player, such as the position and velocity.
 Other data is stored in `PlayerInternalData`, such as event and hierarchy.
 The `playerDataComponentMap` property in `PlayerInternalData` stores model-specific data.

 ### Player data component